 “Give me that one dollar water!!” (long time Otakon attendees will get this one).

 If you’ve cosplayed before, than probably, yes, these are familiar.
 Well, contrary to popular belief, none of these problems have to be ‘normal’ for a cosplayer.
-With ten years of cosplay experience now under my belt (holy crud, that’s weird to think about) along with having witnessed numerous occasions of these problems occurring (for both myself and others), I’d like to share what I’ve learned and used in order to avoid these problems and yes, even take back full control over them in order to actually be happy as you go about doing this hobby we call Cosplay.
+With ten years of cosplay experience now under my belt (holy crud, that’s weird to think about) along with having witnessed numerous occasions of these problems occurring (for both myself and others), I’d like to share what I’ve learned and used in order to avoid these problems and yes, even take back full control over them in order to actually be happy as you go about doing this hobby we call Cosplay and be a happy cosplayer.
 You’ll likely notice one key theme in all of them, but we’ll discuss that at the end.
 For now, let’s dive right in, shall we?

 1. Choose costumes based off of who you want to cosplay as – NOT costumes other people want you to cosplay.